AndrewTaro/NumericalSquadronHealthMarker/README.md

 # Numerical HP on Squadron Marker
-This modification counts the time since a ship is last spotted on the minimap.
-The timer is visible when the Alt-key is pressed.
+This mod shows numerical health points on the squadron's icon.
 The mod is officially checked and approved by WG, thus is safe to use.

 # Overview